SOS-Storage-on-Solana/.github/profile/README.md

     Uploaded files will be listed in your dashboard.
     Click on a file to view its details or download it.
     Use the "Share" button to generate a secure link for sharing the file.

+   Contributing

+Contributions are welcome!
+To contribute, please follow these steps:

+    Fork the repository.
+    Create a new branch (git checkout -b feature-branch).
+    Commit your changes (git commit -am 'Add new feature').
+    Push to the branch (git push origin feature-branch).
+    Create a new Pull Request.

+Thank you for using Storage on Solana!